 It was another positive quarter for the portfolio, driven primarily by the strength in global equities.
-Although, outside of global equities, other asset classes showed weakness.
-Consequently, the portfolio has been slightly behind its CPI+ objective over the short-term.
+Consequently, the portfolio has met its CPI+ objective over the 6-month and 1-year periods, despite slightly lagging in the short-term.

+Outside of global equities, other asset classes showed weakness.
 New Zealand equities declined by 3.2% during the quarter, and listed infrastructure ended down by 1.1%.
 However, we anticipate that both asset classes will perform better once interest rates start to fall.
 Cash continued to add value, benefiting from the current interest rate levels.
 Additionally, New Zealand bonds slightly outperformed global bonds during the quarter (0.8% vs. 0.1%).